Urethane vs Ionomer vs Surlyn Golf Ball Covers

 Once you get down to single figures, you will need the absolute best equipment to lower your handicap further, and the correct ball is vital.

-A multi-layered urethane ball (3 piece vs 4 piece golf ball) will give you the best option around the green.
+A multi-layered urethane ball (3 piece vs 4 piece balls) will give you the best option around the green.
 You’re clearly driving straight and far, hitting most greens in regulation, and the only way forward is to stop the ball really close to the pin.
 This is the ball for you.

 This ball is the priciest and is the least durable, but hit it correctly, and it will produce the best spin, control, and feel.
 Examples would be Pro V1, Callaway Chrome Soft, Taylormade TP5, Srixon Z-Star.

-Calling all hackers, whackers, and golf enthusiasts, Out Of Bounds Golf is looking for writers!
-Click here if you want to get paid to write for us.
+Write For Us: Calling all hackers, whackers, and golf enthusiasts.
+Out Of Bounds Golf is looking for writers.
+If you’d like to get paid to write about golf, click here for more info.

-Jon Webber
+About Jon Webber